About the LiveLighter campaign

 - Grain (cereal) foods, mostly wholegrain

-- Lean meat, poultry, fish and alternatives
+- Lean meat, chicken, fish and alternatives

 - Milk, yoghurt, cheese and alternatives, preferably reduced fat